PiDelport/feminism-and-freedom-site/content/activities/activity-6.md

 Whereas the first wave of feminism was generally propelled by middle class, Western, cisgender, white women, the second phase drew in women of color and developing nations, seeking sisterhood and solidarity, claiming "Women's struggle is class struggle."
-In contrast to the first-wavers, the movement benefitted from the involvement of far more organisations, encompassing a broad spectrum of political beliefs and ideologies, taking on many forms and included the Black Civil Rights Movement, Anti Vietnam Movement, Chicano Rights Movement, Asian-American
+In contrast to the first-wavers, the movement benefited from the involvement of far more organisations, encompassing a broad spectrum of political beliefs and ideologies, taking on many forms and included the Black Civil Rights Movement, Anti Vietnam Movement, Chicano Rights Movement, Asian-American